onsi/gomega/index.md

     Ω(err).ShouldNot(HaveOccurred())
     Ω(result).Should(Equal("foo"))

 Gomega streamlines this very common use case.
 Both `Ω` and `Expect` accept *multiple* arguments.
-The first argument is passed to the matcher, and the match only succeeds if *all* subsequent arguments are required to be `nil` or zero-valued.
+The first argument is passed to the matcher, and the match only succeeds if *all* subsequent arguments are `nil` or zero-valued.
 With this, we can rewrite the above example as:

     Ω(DoSomethingHard()).Should(Equal("foo"))